 Dilated cardiomyopathy (DCM) is myocardial dysfunction causing heart failure in which ventricular dilation and systolic dysfunction predominate.
 Symptoms include dyspnea, fatigue, and peripheral edema.
-Diagnosis is clinical and by chest x-ray and echocardiography.
-Treatment is directed at the cause; if progressive and severe, heart transplantation may be needed.
+Diagnosis is clinical and by chest x-ray, natriuretic peptides, echocardiography, and MRI.
+Treatment is directed at the cause.
+If heart failure is progressive and severe, cardiac resynchronization therapy, implantable cardioverter-defibrillator, repair of moderate to severe valvular regurgitation, or heart transplantation may be needed.

-The disorder affects both ventricles in most patients, only the left ventricle (LV) in a few (unless with an ischemic etiology), and only the right ventricle (RV) rarely.
+The disorder affects both ventricles in most patients, only the left ventricle (LV) in a few (unless the cause is ischemia), and only the right ventricle (RV) rarely.

 Mural thrombi frequently form once chamber dilation is significant, especially during the acute myocarditis phase.
 Cardiac arrhythmias often complicate the acute myocarditis and late chronic dilated phases as may atrioventricular (AV) block.
 Atrial fibrillation commonly occurs as the left atrium dilates.

-Stress and other hyperadrenergic states can trigger acute DCM that is typically reversible (as is that caused by prolonged episodes of tachycardia).
-An example is acute apical ballooning cardiomyopathy (takotsubo cardiomyopathy); in this disorder, only the apex of the LV is affected, causing regional wall dysfunction and sometimes focal dilation (ballooning).
+Sudden emotional stress and other hyperadrenergic states can trigger acute DCM that is typically reversible (as is that caused by prolonged episodes of tachycardia).
+An example is acute apical ballooning cardiomyopathy (takotsubo cardiomyopathy).
+In this disorder, usually the apex and occasionally other segments of the LV is affected, causing regional wall dysfunction and sometimes focal dilation (ballooning).